 Alum Rock Station Area (Figure 4.12-5).
 The Alum Rock Station would be constructed underground, below an existing industrial area.
 Industrial uses are located along the railroad ROW and along the west side of US 101.
-Monarch Truck Dealership, SCS Contractor Service, Mission Concrete, and Granite warehouses, and storage yards are located immediately west of the station site.
+Monarch Truck Dealership, SCS Contractor Service, Mission Concrete, and Granite Counters are located on the east side of the station site along US 101.
+Other industrial buildings, warehouses, and storage yards are located immediately west of the station site.
 Low and medium density residential uses are located to the north, west, and south of the station site.
 The Portuguese Band and Social Center is located on the west side of the site and the Five Wounds National Portuguese Church and Elementary School is located to the southeast.
 Commercial uses border the southwestern corner of the station site along East Santa Clara Street.